askmike/gekko/docs/extending/add_an_exchange.md

     this.exchange.isValidPrice(price);

-Should return true or falce.
+Should return true or false.
 If the exchange has restrictions on the price you can submit limit orders at.
 If there are no such restrictions you should not implement this method.

 ### isValidLot

     this.exchange.isValidLot(price, amount);

-Should return true or falce.
+Should return true or false.
 If the exchange has restrictions on the lot size (order size expressed in "currency" amount) you can check for that here.
 If there are no such restrictions you should not implement this method.

 ## Error handling